 This is why it’s difficult to make generalizations about pellet grills.
 If you are leaving the pellet grill unattended for a few hours, make sure you fill-up the tank with pellets before leaving.

-4. You can leave a pellet grill unattended for a few hours 3-4 if it is connected with an app
+4. You can leave a pellet grill unattended for a few hours 3-4 If it is connected to an app

 Many modern pellet grills come with WiFi capabilities and provide app-enabled features which make their usage more convenient.